derekvance21/clj-bball/NOTES.md

 ## Todo

+- [ ] POST endpoint to transact new game from frontend
+- [ ] get initial frontend database DB from server /db endpoint
+- [ ] add ring server to docker-stack.yml
+- [ ] figure out why --network host was the only way to get the transactor running remotely properly
+- [ ] use managed database for docker-stack.yml transactor
+- [ ] use environment variables for datomic host IP, admin password, database password
+- [ ] use a proper image registry, rather than spinning up a local one (for docker-stack.yml)
+- [ ] check out https://github.com/alexanderkiel/datomic-free for ideas for how to insert ip addresses into transactor properties with environment variables
 - [ ] shot chart!
 Input: list of [:shot/angle :shot/distance] tuples.
 Output: icons on the court for every shot
 - [ ] maybe disable Add button and other action buttons while sub? - I made a mistake this way once
 - [ ] delete player